Irys-xyz/Irys-docs/pages/overview/network.md

 ## Nodes

 Bundlr has three nodes.

+Uploads to Node 1 and Node 2 are permanent, while uploads to Devnet are kept for ~60 days.

-Uploads to node 1 and node 2 are permanent.
-Uploads of less than 100 KiB are currently free on node 2.
+Node 2 is ideal for early-stage projects, while larger projects typically prefer Node 1 as it can scale to a higher TPS.
+Uploads of less than 100 KiB are currently free on Node 2.

-Node 1 and Devnet support bundling and [Proof of Provenance](/overview/solutions/proof-of-provenance), Node 2 supports bundling only.

 -   `https://node1.bundlr.network`
 -   `https://node2.bundlr.network`